jeniyat/CSE-5521-SP21/HW/HW4/Readme.md

 ## Submission instructions

-* Due date and time: April 23 (Friday), 11:59 pm ET
+* Due date and time: April 23 (Friday), 11:59 pm ET. *No late submission is allowed for this HW.*

 * Carmen submission: Submit a .zip file named `name.number.zip` (e.g., `tabassum.13.zip`), which contains your full code and a instruction to run it.
 When running the code it should output the accuracy on the test data.